Discover and use our 10 sales commission templates. Fully customizable, they can be adapted to your sales rep data!

 As mentioned above, one of the main objectives of a sales challenge is to motivate and unify sales teams, but the main objective is to improve sales performance.

-Thus, the results of a challenge are an excellent opportunity to analyse the strengths and weaknesses of sales teams.
+Thus, the results of a challenge are an excellent opportunity to analyze the strengths and weaknesses of sales teams.

 So here are the steps to take to boost sales performance after a challenge: